 A: NO. Regardless of the bait used, a natural decomposition process always takes place with a distinctive odor.

-Q: How do I set a TOMCAT Mouse Wood Trap?
+Q: How do I set a Tomcat® Wooden Mouse Trap?

 A: Set the trap by pulling the U-shaped bar to the opposite end of the trap and insert the curved end of the pin into the raised end slot of the trigger.
-The yellow trigger has an "S" and "F", place the pin closest to the side of the trigger with the "S" for sensitive trigger reaction.
-For more information see the video Setting a Mouse Mechanical Trap.
+The yellow trigger has an "S" and "F"; place the pin closest to the side of the trigger with the "S" for sensitive trigger reaction.

-A: Many of the Tomcat mechanical traps feature a bait cup that lets you bait the trap with an attractant.
-Similarly, an attractant can be used on the triggers of those that do not have a bait cup like TOMCAT Wood Rat and Mouse Traps.
-Attractants, such as TOMCAT Mouse Attractant Gel, improve rodent captures.
+A: Many of the Tomcat® mechanical traps feature a bait cup that lets you bait the trap with an attractant.
+Similarly, an attractant can be used on the triggers of those that do not have a bait cup like Tomcat® Wooden Rat and Mouse Traps.
+Attractants, such as Tomcat® Mouse Attractant Gel, improve rodent captures.
 Because rats are neophobic (afraid of new things), they may initially be reluctant to run through the trap.
 Baiting with an attractant may help entice them into the trap.

-Q: Should I put bait on my TOMCAT Glue Trap to improve capture rats?
+Q: Should I put bait on my Tomcat® Glue Trap to improve chances of capturing a rat?

-A: No. TOMCAT adhesive traps already include a scent that acts as a natural attractant.
+A: No. Tomcat® glue traps already include a scent that acts as a natural attractant.
 Adding other products may actually inhibit a trap's effectiveness.

-A: Removing Glue Tray From A Surface: Slowly and carefully pull the tray away from the surface it is adhered to.
+A: To remove the glue tray from a surface, slowly and carefully pull the tray away from the surface it is adhered to.
 Most of the glue should stay in the trap.

-- Remove Glue Residue from Dogs, People and Most Surfaces: Dab a bit of vegetable oil or smooth peanut butter to the glue and let it sit for several minutes.
+- Remove glue residue from dogs, people, and most other surfaces: Dab a bit of vegetable oil or smooth peanut butter on the glue and let it sit for several minutes.
 Next, with a dry cloth, rub the area to remove the glue.
-Repeat as needed; then wash with water and a mild detergent or soap.
+Repeat as needed, then wash with water and a mild detergent or soap.

-- Remove from Clothing: Follow the procedure above or you can place the article of clothing in the freezer.
+- Remove glue residue from clothing: Follow the procedure above or you can place the article of clothing in the freezer.
 When the glue is frozen, peel it off the clothing.

-- Remove from Floors and Other Non-Porous Surfaces: The quickest and most effective method for removing glue residue is with mineral spirits, such as turpentine or paint thinner, or with a limonene product, such as Goo-B-Gone.
-As above, dab it on the glue and let sit for several minutes.
+- Remove glue residue from floors and other non-porous surfaces: The quickest and most effective method for removing glue residue is with mineral spirits, such as turpentine or paint thinner, or with a limonene product, such as Goo-B-Gone.
+Dab it on the glue and let sit for several minutes.
 Use a dry cloth to rub over the glue area.
 Repeat as needed and then wash with soap and water.

 Q: How can I keep rodent baits away from my dogs?

-A: TOMCAT has bait stations that are Kid & Dog Resistant.
+A: Tomcat® has bait stations that are Child & Dog Resistant.
 They have been proven resistant to tampering by children and dogs.
 However, as with all poisons, care should be taken to keep them away from children, pets, and wildlife.
-All bait refills should be stored in areas that dogs cannot access.
+All bait refills should be stored in areas that dogs and kids cannot access.